Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company has collaborated on a habitat restoration project for wildlife.
-The project focuses on restoring the grazing pastures for elephants and the Tembadau or Borneon Banteng, a species of cattle found in Southeast Asia, and also the riparian or buffer zones.
+The company also reports that it collaborated on a habitat restoration project for wildlife.
+It focuses on restoring the grazing pastures for elephants and the tembadau or borneon banteng, a species of cattle found in Southeast Asia, and also the riparian and buffer zones.
+However, this information is now between two and five years old.

 • Y